SciSharp/Tensor.NET/Readme.md

 Since ```Tensor.NET``` use generic class in its design and operations between tensors of different types are supposed, there's no way to provide these operators in .NET 6 and C# 10 except the operations between tensors of the same data type.
 For tensors with different data types, ```Add, Sub, Mod, Div``` methods are provided.
 However, still, there will be some inconvinience.

 This problem is supposed to be solved in .NET 7 with its new features.
-Thanks for the using and waiting!